 If you can't measure it, you can't improve it.
 Our final Facebook marketing tip is to recommend that you monitor your performance regularly.
 To determine whether or not you are on track to achieve the goals you set out in Step 1, you will need to be reporting on your organic and paid performance.

-When putting together your Facebook marketing strategy, make sure that you are continuously measuring your efforts to see if you are on the right track, or if you need to improve to get better results.
+When putting together your Facebook marketing strategy, make sure that you are continuously measuring your social media campaign efforts to see if you are on the right track, or if you need to improve to get better results.

-With these 5 Facebook marketing tips, creating a marketing strategy for the platform will, no doubt, help you have a successful brand.
+With these Facebook marketing tips, creating a marketing strategy for the platform will, no doubt, help you have a successful brand.
 Want to know which trends might impact your social media strategy?
-Download the 10 Marketing Trends to Watch in 2021 to start your strategy planning today.
+See the Marketing Trends to Watch in 2022 to start your strategy planning today.
 If you need help with Facebook marketing, fill out the following form.
 Our experts will get in touch with you shortly.